radfordwill/kiip/readme.txt

 A: Use this plugin's support forum page or send an email to will@radford.online

-= Ask a question =
+= Q: Ask a question =

-It may show up here.
+A: It may show up here.

 == Screenshots ==
 1. Kiip Moments